geoffsweeney/wine-recommender/memory-bank/conversation_history_plan.md

     *   After a new response is received from the API, update the history in `sessionStorage` using `saveConversationTurn` for both the user's input and the assistant's response, and then call `displayConversationHistory` to refresh the displayed history.

 **Phase 4: Testing**
+  Status: In Progress

 1.  **Unit Tests:**
-    *   Unit tests for `SommelierCoordinator` have been reviewed and a failing test related to conversation history handling was fixed.
+    *   Unit tests for `SommelierCoordinator` have been reviewed and failing tests related to conversation history handling are being addressed.
+    *   Unit tests for the `ConversationHistoryService` have been created.
-    *   Add unit tests for the modified DTO, the new `ConversationHistoryService`, and other relevant agents to ensure they correctly handle conversation history.
+    *   Add unit tests for the modified DTO and other relevant agents to ensure they correctly handle conversation history.
 2.  **Integration Tests:**
     *   Create integration tests for the `/recommendations` endpoint to verify that conversation history is correctly passed, stored (in-memory), and utilized through the system.
 3.  **Frontend Tests:**